tobiaszwalczak/Todo-CLI/README.md

 #### What is this?

-Todo-CLI is a little command line app written in ruby which creates a TODO file in your working directory and also populates it.
+Todo-CLI is a little command line app written in ruby which, creates a TODO file in your working directory and also populates it.

 #### How can i get it?